thomasvancil757/NASA-USLI-2024-2025-Recovery-System-Analysis-Wind-Drift-Kinetic-Energy-and-Descent-Timing/README.md

 Design trade studies for parachute selection and sizing.

+Uses:
+Used during design reviews presented to high power rocketry SMEs at NASA.
+Results from this script were compared to an industry standard OpenRocket simulation software results, to validate outcomes.

 Pre-flight safety validation of kinetic energy limits.

 Recovery crew planning for expected drift ranges and retrieval times.